Olin (OLN) Q2 2017 Results - Earnings Call Transcript

 Pat D. Dawson - Olin Corp.

 Yeah, this is Pat Dawson.
-It was more centered around the upstream and also Europe continues to grow nicely as well, on the mid-stream, so those were two primary areas.
+It was more centered around the upstream and also Europe continues to grow nicely as well, on the mid-stream, so those were the two primary areas.

 Joshua Spector - UBS Securities LLC